Planning to visit Victoria’s capital? Make sure to check out these 8 day trips from Melbourne during your stay!

 Lord Arch Gorge is part of the Port Campbell National Park and named after a ship that ran aground here in 1878.

-While the arch has since collapsed leaving 2 stone pillars inside the gorge, the views from the lookout are still spectacular.
+While the arch has since collapsed leaving 2 stone pillars inside the gorge, the views from the lookout and within the national park are still spectacular.

 The Twelve Apostles are a collection of limestone stacks within the same park as Lord Arch Gorge and one of the most impressive locations in Australia.